IamGPIO/Bitaxe-Kick-Stand/README.md

 "With Logo": Recess for a bespoke Bitaxe sticker of which image file is in this repository.
 "No Logo": No recess.

-Note: If you get Bitaxe Stickers made, they must be exactly 29.5mm wide x 12.8mm high.
+Note: If you get Bitaxe stickers made for this stand, they must be exactly 29.5mm wide x 12.8mm high.

 They have been drawn in Fusion360 by myself (IamGPIO) of www.thesolomining.co